 There is no “one size fits all” approach to healthcare, and addiction treatment is no exception.
 Many rehab centers utilize a continuum of care, which means that clients enter treatment at the level of care that aligns with their needs.
 Then, clients can move to different levels of care as their treatment needs change.

 Levels of care generally refer to the intensity of services that are required to diagnose and treat a condition.
-The American Society of Addiction Medicine (ASAM) has established five levels in a continuum of care for substance abuse treatment.
-They are:
+The American Society of Addiction Medicine (ASAM) has established five levels in a continuum of care for substance abuse treatment:

 - Level 0.5: Early intervention services